weswu8/clouduuid/README.md

 ## installation
 ### Precondition
-	you should have a gcp account, and you should create and download the service account json file.[how to do this?](https://cloud.google.com/docs/authentication/getting-started). pls put the file into the class resource directory
+	you should have a gcp account, and you should create and download the service account json file.
+	[how to do this?](https://cloud.google.com/docs/authentication/getting-started). pls put the file into the class resource directory
 ### 1.create spanner
     create the spanner instance [spnner](https://cloud.google.com/spanner/docs/quickstart-console).
     and create the table: